-Maybe it’s because farmhouse décor is pretty much the exact opposite of my very modern London flat, or maybe it’s my small-town Pennsylvania upbringing, but there’s something about it that always piques my interest.
-Naturally, I took this love to the experts to determine what makes farmhouse décor so special?
-It turns out that I love it all.
+Maybe it’s because farmhouse decor is pretty much the exact opposite of my very modern London flat, or maybe it’s my small-town Pennsylvania upbringing, but there’s something about it that always piques my interest.
+Naturally, we took this love to the experts to determine what makes farmhouse decor so special?

 1. You Have a Thing for Textiles

 Even if your home isn’t necessarily farmhouse style, you can’t stop browsing beautiful, country-chic textiles.
 Interior designer Dee Campling wisely points out that one of the biggest perks of farmhouse decor is the fact that lovely, frilly textiles are a basic requirement.
 “To offset the chunkiness of farmhouse furniture,” she says, “you can go to town with textiles to soften it.”

 If you’re looking to up your own textile game, consider Campling's advice.
 “Ginghams, florals, and stripes all look amazing in a farmhouse setting.”